systemd/mkosi/mkosi.md

   script.
 After running the build script, the contents of this directory are installed into the final image.
   This is useful to inspect the results of the install step of the build.

-* The **`mkosi.rootpw`** file can be used to provide the password or hashed password (if `--password-is-hashed` is set) for the root user of the image.
+* The **`mkosi.rootpw`** file can be used to provide the password for the root user of the image.
+If the password is prefixed with `hashed:` it is treated as an already hashed root password.
 The password may optionally be followed by a newline character which is implicitly removed.
 The file must have an access mode of 0600 or less.
 If this file does not exist, the distribution's default root password is set (which usually means access to the root user is blocked).

 * The **`mkosi.passphrase`** file provides the passphrase to use when LUKS encryption is selected.
 It should contain the passphrase